 The principal is custodian of all records for currently enrolled students at the assigned school.
-The principal is the custodian of all records for students who have withdrawn or graduated.
+The superintendent OR designee is the custodian of all records for students who have withdrawn or graduated.
 A parent or eligible student who wishes to inspect the student's records should submit a written request to the records custodian identifying the records he or she wishes to inspect.
 Records may be inspected by a parent or eligible student during regular school hours.
 The records custodian or designee will respond to reasonable requests for explanation and interpretation of the records.

 A parent or eligible student who provides a written request and pays copying costs of ten cents per page may obtain copies.
 If circumstances prevent inspection during regular school hours and the student qualifies for free or reduced-price meals, the district will either provide a copy of the records requested or make other arrangements for the parent or student to review these records.
-The address of the superintendent's office is 902 West Park Street, Orange, TX 77630.
+The address of the superintendent's office is 802 N. Sam Houston.

-The address(es) of the principals' offices are:
+The address(es) of the principals' offices are found on the ECISD home webpage under the campus section.